What is Lupus?

 - Fingers, Toes, Tip of the Nose: If your fingers turn white or blue with exposure to cold or during stressful situations, it can be caused by a constricting of the small blood vessels in those areas.
 This is called Raynaud’s phenomenon, a condition closely associated with lupus.

 - Stomach & Digestion: Lupus can cause or exacerbate ulcerative colitis, pancreatitis, and liver conditions, resulting in nausea, vomiting, recurring and persistent abdominal pain, bladder infections, and blood in urine.

-- Legs, Joints, and Feet: Persistent joint pain and swelling is a common lupus symptom.
+- Legs, Joints, and Feet: Persistent joint pain and swelling is a common lupus symptom, this a common symptom in rheumatoid arthritis (RA).
+RA is a common overlap disease with lupus.
 Legs and feet may also swell.

 - Fatigue and unexplained fevers

 Check out this link from About.com http://video.about.com/arthritis/Symptoms-That-Might-Indicate-Lupus.htm#, for a great, short, informational video featuring the Chairman of Medicine at Newark Beth Israel Medical Center, Dr. Bob Lahita.
 This video provides clear and concise information that will help to give an understanding of what could be some symptoms of lupus.He also gives some fantastic advice by recommending that the patient write down all symptoms being experienced before heading in to a doctor for diagnosis.

 Some Super Resources